gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 grid datastore create ./imagenet_folder/ --name imagenet
 ```

-You can safely close your ssh connection to the cluster (the screen will keep things
+You can safely close your SSH connection to the cluster (the screen will keep things
 running in the background).